AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 the document and their connections.
 A new document always has an *input 0* node, which brings input 0 into the graph.
 * To the right of the graph is the **palette**, which consists of a number of sections which can be expanded or hidden.
-Each section a set of buttons, one for each node type.
+Each section has a set of buttons, one for each node type.
 Drag a button onto the graph to create a new node of that type.
 You can also search for nodes by name using the search box at the top.
 * At the bottom is the **log area**, the **status bar**, and a set of